 Simon Dyer, M.Sc., P.Biol.

-Simon Dyer is policy director at the Pembina Institute, and former director of the Institute's oilsands program.
+Simon Dyer is the regional director for Alberta and the North at the Pembina Institute, and former director of the Institute's oilsands program.
 A registered professional biologist, Simon has worked on natural resource management issues in western Canada since 1999.
-Simon holds a Master of Science in environmental biology and ecology from the University of Alberta, and a Master of Arts in natural sciences from the University of Cambridge.
-Simon lives and works in a small town in the foothills of the Rocky Mountains with his wife Arin and two children.
-He came to Canada from the U.K. to attend graduate school, and after getting hooked on backpacking, he decided to stay.
+Simon holds a Master of Science degree in environmental biology and ecology from the University of Alberta, and a Master of Arts in natural sciences from the University of Cambridge in the UK.
 Read full bio...

 Clare Demerse, MJ (English / français)